re-framejs/re-framejs/docs/CodeWalkthrough.md

        (clojure.string/split " ")
        first)])
 ```
-As you can see, it uses `subscribe` twice to obtain two pieces of data from `app-db`.
+As you can see, it uses `subscribe` twice to obtain two pieces of data from `appDb`.
 If either change, re-frame will re-run this view function.

 And this view function renders the input field: